 |Transport to the Start & Away from the Finish||Have a look at the “Travel Info” tab above for suggestions.
 If you’re still struggling, get in touch and we’ll help you sort it out.|

 |Travel Insurance||Even if you are based in the UK travel insurance is worth having.|

-Here are a few examples of the accommodation we use along the Hadrian’s Wall path.
+Here are some examples of the accommodation we use along the Hadrian’s Wall path:

 General travel information on the Hadrian’s Wall area will be in your holiday pack including train and bus timetables where available.

 Detailed instructions on getting to your first night’s accommodation by car, or on foot from the nearest train or bus station, will also be included in the holiday pack on individual accommodation maps.

 If you require car parking whilst walking this route, we can usually arrange for you to leave your car in Corbridge and then you return to your car by public transport or taxi – please contact us for detailed information.

 By Air: Newcastle International Airport (NCL) has its own Metro station (you will need some change for the ticket machine).
 The journey time from the airport to Newcastle Central Station is around 20 minutes.
 From Central Station take the train to Corbridge (half hour travel time).

 By Public Transport: There is a train station in Corbridge, visit www.qjump.co.uk for train times.